+See section 6.6 on lighting the stove.
 After the fire has become established close the airwash until it is approximately 25% open and use the primary air control to set the burn rate.
-De-ash the stove with a poker a few times before adding new fuel.
+De-ash the stove by riddling a few times before adding new fuel.
 Open the primary air 100% for a few minutes before refuelling to establish a good hot bed.
 Leave the primary air fully open for 4-5 minutes after adding the new fuel and then adjust until approximately 25% open to achieve nominal output.
 With experience you will learn to adjust the controls to establish personal settings.
 It is better to refuel little and often, this burns the fuel more efficiently and prolongs the life of the stove.
-Ref guidance note on burning solid fuel at the back of the manual.